ph1losof/ecolog.nvim/README.md

 ### Blink-cmp Integration

-> ⚠️ **Known Issue**: While the integration is functional, there's a timing issue with completions.
-The completion menu appears before the trigger characters (quotes) are fully typed, which can result in environment variable names being inserted without the required quotes.
-For example, when typing `process.env[`, completions appear before you type the quote, potentially resulting in `process.env[MY_VAR]` instead of the correct `process.env["MY_VAR"]`.
-I'm working on a fix.

 PS: When blink_cmp is enabled, nvim_cmp is disabled by default.

 Ecolog provides an integration with [blink.cmp](https://github.com/saghen/blink.cmp) for environment variable completions.
 To enable it: